ninjax-org/ninjax-starter-MERN-nextjs/README.md

 Now go ahead and click on the `/Profile` page and observe the url.
 It includes custom query params in the url.
 Here is more on the [Link component and routing](https://nextjs.org/docs#with-link) in Next.js.

+7. LESS Styling:
+On our /About Page you can see that the header is a yellow color that really doesn't fit our theme.
+Down at the bottom of our `pages/about` page you will see the styling for our h2 tag.
+Go ahead and change that to 'magenta' which will follow our theme much better.
+You can notice that the h3 style is nested under the `.container` class, which is possible becauese our starter has less integration.

+Notice in our `<style>` tag we have two attributes: the `scoped` and the `style=less`.
+The `scoped` indicates that the styling only applies to this page, and the `style-less` allows us to use normal less styles as we would normally.
+To add global styles you need to use the

+8. Custom App Theme with Material UI

 # Boosters

 - Official Approved Boosters